francisco-ltech/francisco-ltech/README.md

 ### Hi there 👋

-I am a Data Consultant with special interest in Lakehouse and Microservices architectures.
+I am a Data Solutions Consultant with special interest in Lakehouse and Microservices architectures.
 I like to build PoC and scale these into Production-grade solutions.

 More information about my company be found at [ltech.io](https://ltech.io)